destroyedlolo/Majordome/Documentations/Database/SamplesCode/ArchiveMinMax and Notification/ReadMe.md

-This example shows how to execute a database purging using **Delta** method.
+This example shows how to execute a database purging using **MinMax** method.

 # Context